openpostac/OPA_siteknits/exampleSite/content/problemworkshop/_index.md

 **Save this date: June 30, 2021 at noon PT/3:00pm ET** for our inaugural event.
 [Fill out this form](https://docs.google.com/forms/d/1JHzKF3Mfsi021Ey4vKVKwIRQXvN40SfkXSilHJtTpUY/edit) if you’d like us to send you a note when registration is available.

 This project is jointly coordinated by Beth M. Duckles, Ph.D, Borhane Blili-Hamelin, Ph.D, and Marie-Ève Monette, Ph.D.

-We are supported by a grant from the [Code for Science and Society’s Event Fund](https://eventfund.codeforscience.org/).
+This event was funded in full by a grant from [Code for Science & Society,](https://codeforscience.org/) made possible by [grant number GBMF8449 from the Gordon and Betty Moore Foundation](https://doi.org/10.37807/GBMF8449).